Skip to main content

 Verify it is alive

-Hit the health endpoint and run tests once the stack is up.
-That confirms the local backend is actually usable.
+Hit the health endpoint and run tests once the port-forwards are up.
+That confirms the backend is actually reachable.

 The backend repo ships a local launcher at ./crawbl.
 It builds bin/crawbl on first run and refreshes it when the CLI source changes, so you do not need a separate global install.